billthefarmer/crossword/README.md

 Fill in the letters you have in the slots.
 As each letter is entered the next slot will be selected and the app will search for words.
 You can also use the the keyboard **Next** button or the **Search** button to search.
+A stop character, **.**, may be used as a wildcard.

 A list of matching words will appear below.
-If you touch a word in the list, the slots will be filled in with that word, and a web search will be made for the definition on [DuckDuckGo](https://duckduckgo.com).
+If you select a word in the list, the slots will be filled in with that word, and a web search will be made for the definition on [DuckDuckGo](https://duckduckgo.com).